ohbadiah/nickmcavoy-dotcom/content/posts/2014-02-02-the-rider-and-his-mount.markdown

 I took my bike to the bike shop this weekend and it was cathartic.
 The bike was already in a shop, but I took it to Via Bicycle where they were more likely to have a matching fork in the event a replacement was necessary.
 To myself I jokingly called the move a "patient transfer."

 The owner of Via Bicycle reintroduced himself as Curtis, but with a moustache and a manner with a crowd of customers like his no reintroduction was necessary.
-Curtis lives up to this image, too; it's not an exaggeratin to call him a bicycle sage.
+Curtis lives up to this image, too; it's not an exaggeration to call him a bicycle sage.

 Curtis put my bike on a stand and told me about its damage, his eyes finding in a minute what others' instruments had missed.
 This after the car accident that put me out of commission for almost five months.